Khattar pays tributes to Bhagat Singh, Rajguru, Sukhdev | Politics

 Later, the chief minister laid the foundation stone of a community centre named after Bhagat Singh at Sector 7, Panchkula.

+“They sacrificed their lives for the pride and freedom of the country.
+Our history is full of stories of our brave martyrs,'' the governor said.
+In a separate event held at Uchana in Jind, Haryana Deputy Chief Minister Dushyant Chautala said that a 33-feet tall statue of Bhagat Singh will be installed in Uchana.
+Chautala said this while addressing a gathering at the closing ceremony of a marathon race held at Uchana on the occasion of martyrdom day.

+The deputy CM said that the nation will always be indebted to the supreme sacrifice of the martyrs.

-Khattar appealed to people to follow their ideals and fight against social evils like the drug menace.
+In Panchkula, Khattar also appealed to people to fight against social evils like the drug menace.

-Khattar applied a ''tilak'' on his forehead with the soil brought from Hussainiwala and Jallianwala in Punjab.
+The chief minister said the government can create an environment for it but it is the people who will have to take it forward.
+Khattar also applied a ''tilak'' on his forehead with the soil brought from Hussainiwala and Jallianwala in Punjab.
 He said Bhagat Singh, Sukhdev and Rajguru are one ideology, one emotion.
-India is the only country in the whole world where such tales of glory will be heard because freedom fighters of our country had made supreme sacrifices for their motherland, he said.
+In Karnal, Governor Dattatreya also said that by taking inspiration from our martyrs, the youth need to be prepared to make all kinds of sacrifices for the country.

+“The youth are being motivated to launch new start-ups.
+They are being provided with proper education and technical expertise to ensure their participation in the progress of the country.
+That is why today the world is looking towards a new India with hope and expectation,” the governor said.

-Today, 90 years have passed since the martyrdom of Bhagat Singh but coming generations will remember his glorious stories for years to come, the CM said.
-Addressing the gathering, Haryana Speaker Gian Chand Gupta said the community centre will be constructed at a cost of Rs 5 crore.
+Addressing the gathering at Panchkula where Khattar was also present, Haryana assembly Speaker Gian Chand Gupta said the community centre will be constructed at a cost of Rs 5 crore.

 ''The community centre at Sector 17 will be named after Shaheed Lala Lajpat Rai and the one in Sector 21 will be named after Shaheed Chandra Shekhar Azad.
-Along with this, it has also been decided that the community centres located in villages of Panchkula district will be named after a martyr of the village,'' said Gupta, who is a BJP MLA from Panchkula.
-PTI SUN RDK RDK
+Besides, it has also been decided that the community centres located in villages of Panchkula district will be named after a martyr of the village,'' said Gupta, who is a BJP MLA from Panchkula.
+PTI SUN SRY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)